arturo-perez-peralta/FairOTRecourse/README.md

 ---

-## F3 enhanced solver: why it is faster and converges better
+## Enhanced solver: why it is faster and converges better

-F3 replaces the old E5 runner.
-The gains come from the solver + runner changes below.
+Some gains are due to the following design decisions.

 ### 1. Warm-starting across the λ grid (dominant runtime win)
 The old `cross_validate` harness constructed a **fresh solver per (fold, λ_ind, λ_g)**